12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 # dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx && sync
 ```

-how to restore the usb drive
+How to restore the usb drive
 ----------------------------

 because the iso image is a hybrid which can either be burned to a disc or directly written to a usb drive, it does not include a standard partition table. after you install arch linux and you are done with the usb drive, you should zero out its first 512 bytes (meaning the boot code from the MBR and the non-standard partition table) if you want to restore it to full capacity: